 - Listen to the fetal heart between contractions to determine the baseline fetal heart rate.

-- Listen to the fetal heart immediately after each contraction.
+- Listen to the fetal heart immediately after every second contraction.
 If the fetal heart rate remains the same as that of the baseline rate, you are reassured that the fetus is in good condition.
-However, if the fetal heart is slower at the end of the contraction, and the slow heart rate takes more than 30 seconds to return to the baseline rate (i.e. a late deceleration), the fetus must be delivered as rapidly as possible because fetal distress has developed.
+However, if the fetal heart is slower at the end of the contraction, and the slow heart rate takes 30 seconds or more to return to the baseline rate (i.e. a late deceleration), the fetus must be delivered as rapidly as possible because fetal distress has developed.